x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         The values are as follows:

         - -1: The write request needs to be synchronized to a number of active nodes in the replication group before the database write operation returns a response to the client.
+        - -2: The write request needs to be synchronized to a number of major nodes in the replication group before the database write operation returns a response to the client.
+        - -3: The write request needs to be synchronized to a number of major active nodes in the replication group before the database write operation returns a response to the client.
         - 0: The write request needs to be synchronized to all nodes in the replication group before the database write operation returns a response to the client.
         - 1~7: The write request needs to be synchronized to the specified number of nodes in the replication group before the database write operation returns a response to the client.